esawtooth/codex/README.md

     writable roots (`$PWD`, `$TMPDIR`, `~/.codex`, etc.).
   - Outbound network is allowed by default.

 - **Linux** - there is no sandboxing by default.
-  We recommend using Docker for sandboxing, where Codex launches itself inside a **minimal container image** and mounts your repo _read/write_ at the same path.
-A You can use the [`run_in_container.sh`](./codex-cli/scripts/run_in_container.sh) script to set up a Docker container for isolation.
-Network access is unrestricted.
+This distribution assumes Codex already runs inside a container, so no additional Docker wrapper is required.

 ---